KaushalNaresh/US_Politics/README.md

 ## Contributions

-This project is the culmination of collaborative efforts.
+This project is the culmination of the collaborative efforts of Naresh Kumar Kaushal and Rutuja Abhijit Kale.
 Contributions to further expand on this research are welcome.
 Please submit a pull request or open an issue to discuss potential changes or additions.

 ## Acknowledgments